ETS-Android4/TheCafe/README.md

 An android application system for online food ordering and table reservations with real-time updates through firebase.

-TheCafe is the customer end application while The Cafe Handler is for the Restraunt Manager/Owners
+TheCafe is the customer end application while The Cafe Handler is for the Restaurant Manager/Owners

 TheCafe app is powered with firebase from firebaseAuth to realtime database and Firebase Cloud-Messaging are the backbone of this project.